jethrocarr/pupistry/resources/aws/README_AWS.md

 the S3 bucket first, then delete the stack.
 This is generally considered a useful safety feature. ;-)

+You can delete all items with:

+     aws s3 rm --recursive s3://pupistry-resources-changeme

 ## Developer Notes